I created this collage by collecting together forms that appealed to me, and then seeing what emerged as I put them together.

-- Through analysing the space and using geometry to compose we can achieve a good composition.
+- Through analysing the space and using geometry to compose we can achieve good compositions.

-- In design the axis point is important – all lines in plans should ideally refer back to this as a reference point.
+- In design the axis point is important – all lines in plans should ideally refer back to this.

-- Good design does not have to be regimented but it does have to be well considered and composed.
+- Good design does not have to be regimented but it does have to be well considered.

 Form can be created by starting with a single dot, making it into a line, making the line into a triangle, making the triangle into a 3D shape etc… We transform shapes by changing their dimensions, height, tilting their axis, taking away some volume or adding elements.

 The golden ratio is widely thought to produce the most aesthetically appealing results.
 It is found throughout nature, art, architecture and design:

 Georges Seurat – Bathers at Asnières.
 Image from Wide Walls